|

 "Dear Lottie..

-If you achieve to heavenly Joys.
-Think more of the Lord and less of the Boy's
+achieve to heavenly Joys.
+Think more of the Lord and less of the

 The sacred page of many a happy day